ossamamehmood/Junk_Files_Cleaner/README.md

 - Free to Use ( Open Source Batch Code )

-## How to setup or install
+## How to setup and Run

-Easy Steps :
+Steps :

 > Repository from Code
 - Download Zip
 - Extract Zip Folder
 - Clean.Bat Run as Administrator or Open
 > Enjoy it

+Run :

 ## Is it Risky or damage anything?